Alberta Opportunity Stream

 - currently be in an occupation related to his or her field of study in Alberta.

-- Note: For applicants admitted and enrolled to an Alberta-approved post-secondary credential program on or after April 1, 2019, their current occupation must also be related to their previous undergraduate or graduate field of study outside Canada.
+- Note: For applicants admitted and enrolled in an Alberta-approved post-secondary credential program on or after April 1, 2019, their current occupation must also be related to their previous undergraduate or graduate field of study outside Canada.

 However, individuals applying under NOC code 3413 (Nurse aides, orderlies and patient service associates) require a minimum of CLB 7 in English or French.

 Note: On January 1, 2020, candidates in NOC 0, A and B occupations will need a minimum of CLB 5 in each language skill.
 Learn more about upcoming AOS language proficiency changes.

 At the time of applying for the AOS, individuals must have completed at least a Canadian high school diploma or equivalent in their country of origin.
 The highest level of foreign education must be verified through an Educational Credential Assessment (ECA) from an IRCC-recognized organization that confirms the education requirements are met.

 ECAs are not required from applicants with a Canadian degree, diploma or certificate from a recognized Canadian post-secondary, technical college or secondary institution.
 ECAs are also not required from applicants with work experience that qualifies an individual for the AINP in a compulsory or optional trade and who have a valid Alberta Qualification Certificate or trade certificate that is recognized by Alberta Apprenticeship and Industry Training.

 A Post-Graduation Work Permit holder applying for the AOS must meet the requirements for graduation for an Alberta Advanced Education approved credential issued by an Alberta Advanced Education-approved post-secondary institution in the province.

 Note: 'Current occupation' refers to the occupation an individual is working in at the time of the application.

 - The applicant must currently be employed in the occupation listed as his or her 'current occupation' when submitting to the AINP.

 - The applicant must be working in an occupation that matches his or her work experience at the time of applying and at the time the AINP processes the application.

 In order to meet the work experience requirements for the AOS, individuals must: